Economic Heterogeneity Indicators (EHIs)

 Disclaimer

-The Equitable Growth Indicators are not official estimates of the Federal Reserve Bank of New York, its President, the Federal Reserve System, or the Federal Open Market Committee.
+The Economic Heterogeneity Indicators are not official estimates of the Federal Reserve Bank of New York, its President, the Federal Reserve System, or the Federal Open Market Committee.

 Economic analysis often focuses on understanding the average effects of a policy or program.
-However, it is vital to understand how macroeconomic trends vary across geographic, demographic, and socioeconomic boundaries.
-Analysis of the New York Fed EGIs helps bring a deeper understanding of equitable growth considerations to policymaking, research,
+However, it is vital to study how the economic trends and economic effects of policies vary across demographic, geographic and socioeconomic boundaries to understand their impacts on the macroeconomy.
+Analysis of the New York Fed EHIs helps bring a deeper understanding of economic growth considerations to policymaking, research, and practice.

-The EGIs are not official estimates of the Federal Reserve Bank of New York, its President, the Federal Reserve System, or the Federal Open Market Committee.
+The EHIs are not official estimates of the Federal Reserve Bank of New York, its President, the Federal Reserve System, or the Federal Open Market Committee.

 Contact Us

-If you have questions about the Equitable Growth Indicators, submit them to research.publications@ny.frb.org.
+If you have questions about the Economic Heterogeneity Indicators, submit them to research.publications@ny.frb.org.

 By continuing to use our site, you agree to our Terms of Use and Privacy Statement.
 You can learn more about how we use cookies by reviewing our Privacy Statement.
 Close